San Antonio Solar Backup: A Solution for In-Home Medical Device Failure

 The solution is to focus on what the San Antonio citizenry can do to prepare for these crises — and in the context of not just staying alive, but improving our quality of life.

 It has been found that Texas has over two hours of power outage per year.
 This is slightly higher than the national average.
-This may not seem like a lot over the course of a year, but when your power is out for a couple minutes or more, it could mean life or death for someone relying on in-home medical equipment, which functions from a power source like a standard electrical outlet.
+This may not seem like a lot over the course of a year, but when your power is out for a couple of minutes or more, it could mean life or death for someone relying on in-home medical equipment, which functions from a power source like a standard electrical outlet.

 Natural disasters and weather hazards are a couple of the reasons San Antonio gets disconnected from the grid.
 Without solar power that offers a secure power supply, energy backup and storage, such as a Tesla Powerwall, these incidents can cause a greater number of in-home health care issues, particularly among the San Antonio population.